Manuscript consultations and developmental edits for novels-in-progress are available on a limited, case-by-case basis.

 For quotes on these and other services, contact Natalia.

-Natalia Sylvester is the author of the novels CHASING THE SUN, which was named the Best Debut Book of 2014 by Latinidad, and EVERYONE KNOWS YOU GO HOME, which won an International Latino Book Award and was named a Best Book of 2018 by Real Simple magazine.
-Her debut YA novel, RUNNING, is forthcoming in spring 2020 from Clarion Books/HMH.
+Natalia Sylvester is the award-winning author two novels for adults and a forthcoming young adult novel.
+CHASING THE SUN was named the Best Debut Book of 2014 by Latinidad and EVERYONE KNOWS YOU GO HOME won an International Latino Book Award and the 2018 Jesse H. Jones Award for Best Work of Fiction from the Texas Institute of Letters.
+Her third novel, RUNNING will be out in July 2020 from Clarion Books/HMH.
+A fourth, untitled novel is forthcoming in Spring 2022.

 Born in Lima, Peru, Natalia came to the U.S. at age four.
 During her time studying creative writing at the University of Miami, she completed her senior thesis: a series of linked short stories that evolved into a novel that, eight years and countless rewrites later, was published as her debut novel.

-Natalia's work has appeared in Bustle, Catapult, Electric Literature, Latina magazine, McSweeney’s Publishing, and the Austin American-Statesman.
-She is a mentor in fiction at the low-residency MFA program at Regis University, and has taught creative writing through the Writers' League of Texas, Austin Bat Cave, and the Writing Barn.
+Natalia was a mentor in fiction at the low-residency MFA program at Regis University, a revision mentor at Salem College, and is currently a thesis reader for Texas State University's MFA program.
+She has also taught creative writing through the Writers' League of Texas, Austin Bat Cave, and the Writing Barn.

 Greatest writing influences: Cristina Garcia and Eduardo Galeano